Boost MSP efficiency with unified PSA and RMM solution

 What you want your PSA and RMM tools to do is help you streamline your business processes and build efficiency.
 Right?
 It means fewer engineers, NOC technicians, and employees for greater service delivery to a lot more clients.
 By simply streamlining your IT processes, you can add up to 20% to your net revenue.

-Having your RMM tickets flow into your PSA solution—whether a client calls in or the RMM platform pushes the ticket over—is that the data goes to the same place.
+Having your RMM tickets flow into your Professional Services Automation solution—whether a client calls in or the Remote Monitoring and Management platform pushes the ticket over—is that the data goes to the same place.
 This, to me, is easily the most exciting aspect of such a unified platform.
 Think about it — you now have a history for your managed endpoints.
 It allows you to review and analyze all the data that has been captured.

 If a client calls in because something broke, all you need to do is pull up the configuration information, look at the history, see where the fault is, and fix it.
 Instead of spending hours troubleshooting a system from scratch, you can easily nail the issues because, hey, all the information you need is right there in your dashboard.